Don’t slip into that Turkey Day slump just yet!

-While friends and family, celebrations and personal reflection are all a major part of the end of each year, this is still a critical time for business.
+While friends and family, celebrations, and personal reflection are all a significant part of the end of each year, this is still a critical time for business.

 Employ these 3 Sales Strategies to Maximize your Year End Push:

-They may need your help with some industry insights, pulling reports on your software or finding additional staff for the holiday season.
-You could provide your resources, your connections or they may even have budget left yet to spend and you can help them be successful.
+They may need your help with some industry insights, pulling reports on your software, or finding additional staff for the holiday season.
+You could provide your resources, and your connections or they may even have budget left yet to spend and you can help them be successful.
 Win-win-win.